 Where Mint Lane emerges into Bartholomew Street, on the southern corner (see illustration right), is a large, rather austere building, now number 27.
 In 1821, in answer to a question from the Bishop, the Rector of St Olave's stated that the building was used for the Lancastrian or Dissenters School, which probably opened in 1811 or 1812.
 In 1835, the National School occupied the premises, remaining there until 1868.
 Alfred Edward Windser was a dyer, in the premises (as his works) in 1897, with a shop at 16 The Arcade, High Street.
 In 1930, the building was the Exeter Boy's Brigade HQ.
 Later in the 20th-Century, Walton's from the High Street used it as a furniture warehouse which the sign over the door in the photo states.

 The site of the town house to the right of the warehouse was, according to Coldridge's 1818 map, the Woolpack Inn.
 The 1856 will of John Bussell, solicitor, who owned Honeylands, states that the Wool Pack was previously known as “Champion Arms” and “Globe Inn”.
 The Flying Post reported that the Champions Arms was to be the venue for a meeting in 1829.
-Its only listing was in the 1830 Pigots, when Abraham Cann, the famous Devon wrestler was the proprietor.
+Its only listing was in the 1830 Pigots, when Abraham Cann, the famous Devon wrestler was the proprietor, and who renamed it the Champion's Arms.
 Robson's Directory of Devon, 1839, lists Philip Roberts as the landlord of the Globe.
 It was also listed in 1844 Pigotts.

 At the turn of the 20th century, St Olave's Rescue Home for Girls and St Wilfred's Home for Aged Women could be found five doors apart facing the burial yard.
 The handsome buildings are still there, converted into apartments and flats.